appsmithorg/appsmith/README.md

   <img src="static/animations/running-api.gif" width="100%">
 </p>

-Appsmith automagically works using any DB, Rest API or GraphQL as a datasource, with support for OAuth 2.0 and CURL.
+Appsmith automatically works using any DB, Rest API or GraphQL as a datasource, with support for OAuth 2.0 and CURL.
 Here's a list of all our [pre-built integrations](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases).

 _Currently works with PostgreSQL, MongoDB, MySQL, Firestore, S3, Redshift, Elastic Search, DynamoDB, Redis, and MSFT SQL Server._ <br>